 Motion 24 Pass A motion by Brother Orr, second by Brother Vieira, to empower the National Treasurer to pay all proper and legal financial obligations of the Order pending adoption of a budget for the 2012 fiscal year.
 Motion 25 Fail A motion by Brother Orr, second by Brother Mortorff to approve the Meritorious Service Award with Gold Star to Motion 24 Pass A motion by Brother Orr, second by Brother Vieira, to empower the National Treasurer to pay all proper and legal financial obligations of the Order pending adoption of a budget for the 2012 fiscal year.
 Motion 25 Fail A motion by Brother Orr, seconded by Brother Mortorff, to approve the

 Meritorious Service Award with Gold Star to .

-Motion 26 Pends A motion by Brother Mellor, with friendly amendments by PCinC Schall, PCinC Orr and PCinC Darby then seconded by Brother Vieira to amend the Awards and Recognition Policy by renaming the National Aide award to the "Agustus P. Davis" award, and wording the criteria to read:
+Motion 26 Pends A motion by Brother Mellor, with friendly amendments by PCinC Schall, to the "Agustus P. Davis" award, and wording the criteria to read: